AI-HELP/sdk-ios-example/README.md

 [中文版接入文档](https://github.com/AI-HELP/iOS-SDK-stable/blob/master/README_CN.md)
 ## AIHelp iOS SDK Integration Guide
-1. While reading this document, we assume that you've already had the experience of developing IOS.
-SDK supports iOS versions 8 and above.
+1. SDK supports iOS versions 8 and above.
 2. Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
 If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.
 ### Ⅰ. Download iOS SDK
 Click the button "Clone or download" in the top right corner to download iOS SDK and then unzip the file.